gau-nernst/gan/README.md

   - I haven't explored other norm layers e.g. Layer norm, Instance norm, Adaptive Instance norm.
 - Training dynamics: GAN training depends on random seed, sometimes I can get better (or worse) results by repeating the same training.
 GAN training may become unstable / collapse after some time, so early stopping is required.
 - Generated images can get desaturated / washed-out after a while.
 It seems like this starts to happen when Discriminator loss becomes plateau.
 There doesn't seem any literature on this phenomenon.
-- WGAN and WGAN-GP:
-  - They are not always better than the original GAN loss, while requiring longer training.
-  - WGAN: it is necessary to train Discriminator more than Generator (so that Discriminator is a good EMD estimator given a fixed Generator), otherwise Discriminator may collapse `D(x) = D(G(z))`.
 - Optimizer: most GANs use Adam with low `beta1` (0.5 or 0.0).
 Some GANs (WGAN-GP, NVIDIA GANs) require `beta1=0` for stable training.
 WGAN uses RMSprop.
-I haven't experimented with other optimizers.
-SGD probably won't be able to optimize the minimax game.
+No one really explains this, but it is probably due to GAN training being a mini-max game between the Discrminator and Generator.
+Smoothing the gradients does not make sense (since the loss is not "stationary").
 GANs also don't use weight decay.
 - Provide label information helps with GAN training.
+It is probably beneficial for multi-modal distributions, thus learning a mapping from N-d Gaussian to data distribution is easier.
+There are several approaches to this:
+  - Conditional GAN (CGAN)
-I didn't try modifying Discriminator to classify all classes + fake (suggested by [Salimans 2016](https://proceedings.neurips.cc/paper/2016/hash/8a3363abe792db2d8761d6403605aeb7-Abstract.html)), but Conditional GAN seems to speed up convergence.
-Conditional GAN probably prevents mode collapse also.
+  - Make Discriminator classify all classes + fake (suggested by [Salimans 2016](https://proceedings.neurips.cc/paper/2016/hash/8a3363abe792db2d8761d6403605aeb7-Abstract.html))
+  - AC-GAN
+- EMA of the Generator is extremely beneficial.
+Training DCGAN on CelebA, EMA reduces strange artifacts, makes the generated images smoother and more coherent.
+[Yazıc 2019](https://arxiv.org/abs/1806.04498) studies this effect.
+NVIDIA GANs (Progressive GAN, StyleGAN series) and BigGAN use EMA.

+WGAN and WGAN-GP:

+- They are not always better than the original GAN loss, while requiring longer training.
+Calculate 2nd order derivative is probably expensive.
+- It is necessary to train Discriminator more than Generator (so that Discriminator is a good EMD estimator given a fixed Generator), otherwise Discriminator may collapse `D(x) = D(G(z))`.
+Also, this leads to longer training.

-- Progressive GAN:
+Progressive GAN:

 - With fp16 mixed precision training, PixelNorm and MinibatchStdDev need to be computed in fp32 for numerical stability.
+This can be done simply by calling `.float()` inside `.forward()` (no-op if input is already fp32).
 - Equalized learning rate helps with training stability.
 (I have tried not using Equalized LR and scaling LR accordingly but it didn't work.
-I still think Equalized LR is not necessary since no other networks need that.
-TODO: re-try again with full fp32 precision)
+I still think Equalized LR is not necessary since no other networks need that.)
 - I'm not sure if Discriminator output drift penalty is necessary
 - Mini-batch standard deviation in Discriminator and beta1=0 seem to be important
 - Tanh is not used in Generator (to force values in [-1,1])
 - The author needed to use batch size 16 in order to fit training in GPU memory at 1024x1024 resolution.
 Having larger batch size is actually better, but hyperparameters need to be adjusted i.e. larger learning rate.

-- StyleGAN:
+StyleGAN:

 - Blurring (upfirdn2d) is quite problematic.
 Using grouped convolution implementation, the 2nd order gradient calculated by PyTorch is extremely slow.
 This can be fixed by overriding its backward pass (by subclassing `torch.autograd.Function`) with its forward pass (they are identical).
 WGAN-GP loss in Progressive GAN and R1 regularization in StyleGAN/StyleGAN2 both require 2nd order gradient.
 - Most popular re-implementations like MMGeneration, rosinality, PyTorch-StudioGAN use NVIDIA's custom CUDA kernel (upfirdn2d, introduced in StyleGAN2).
 The custom kernel is around 1.7x faster (both forward and backward) than grouped convolution implementation at float32 precision (measured on RTX 3090).
 However, it doesn't support float16 precision.
 Thus, float16 grouped convolution implementation is faster float32 custom kernel (at least on RTX 3090).
 - More benchmark info can be found at [#1](https://github.com/gau-nernst/gan/issues/1).

+SA-GAN:

-- SA-GAN: Generator uses Conditional Batch Norm for conditional generation, which follows [Miyato 2018](https://arxiv.org/abs/1802.05637).
+- Generator uses Conditional Batch Norm for conditional generation, which follows [Miyato 2018](https://arxiv.org/abs/1802.05637).
 BigGAN, which extends SA-GAN, does not change this aspect.
 There is no evidence yet, but I think Conditional / Adaptive Instance Norm should be better (StyleGAN's approach).

-- EMA of the Generator is extremely beneficial.
-Training DCGAN on CelebA, EMA reduces strange artifacts, makes the generated images smoother and more coherent.
-[Yazıc 2019](https://arxiv.org/abs/1806.04498) studies this effect.
-NVIDIA GANs (Progressive GAN, StyleGAN series) and BigGAN use EMA.
+Pix2Pix:

+- Removing dropout yields better generated images.
+With dropout, the images are noisy and have strange texture (Discriminator seems to collapse).
+Therefore, seeing Pix2Pix as conditional GAN is not quite right.
+It's directly learning a mapping from one domain to another, trained with GAN objective.
+Whether and why this works better than direct training with supervised objective is not clear to me.